HL7/phd/src/pagecontent/spotNumeric.md

 	},
 	"device": {
 		"reference": "Device/74E8FFFEFF051C00.001C05FFE874"
-		// The PHD resource was originally uploaded in an update tranaction and the logical id was
+		// The PHD resource was originally uploaded in an update transaction and the logical id was
 		// specified to be the Device.identifier.value elements for the system id and transport address
 		// elements.
+It is already on the server
 	},
 	"derivedFrom": [	// Pointer to the Coincident Time Stamps Observation {
-			"reference": "Observation/urn:oid:3.14159.20181114065522"
-		}
+			"reference": "Observation/coin-20181114065522"	// This resource already on the server }
 	],				// Supplemental types further description of measurement "component": [